leifliddy/fedora-macos-vagrant-builder/README.md

 # Fedora qemu Asahi image
-Builds and runs minimal Fedora `qemu` image that can be converted into a `vagrant` box
+Builds a minimal Fedora `qemu` image that can be converted into a `vagrant` box
 **Note:** Currently this image must be built on a `Fedora 40` system

 This can be used to rescue a Fedora Asahi Linux system from within macos